derekology/outfit-picker-v2-api/README.md

 ## Features

 - Connects to MongoDB to store and retrieve outfit documents.
-- Provides endpoints to perform CRUD operations on outfits.
+- Provides endpoints to perform CRUD operations on outfits and prompt the OpenAI API.
 - Supports query parameters to filter outfits based on various criteria.

 ## Getting Started

 ### Prerequisites

-Before running the Outfit Picker V2 API, make sure you have the following prerequisites installed on yo`ur system:
+Before running the Outfit Picker V2 API, make sure you have the following prerequisites installed on your system:

 - Node.js (at least version 18.16.x)
 - npm (Node Package Manager)